nahuakang/nahua.dev/content/about/index.md

 scared out of ever touching a DOS again.

-About 10 years later, over a coffee in a mountaineous town in Switzerland, a kind and friendly value investor recommended me to learn Python for machine learning.
-Though reluctant, I bit my teeth and gave it a try.
+About 10 years later, over a coffee in a mountaineous town in Switzerland, a kind and friendly value investor softly rejected my proposal to do an internship at his investment fund.
+Instead, he recommended me to learn Python for machine learning.

+I was shocked.
+Never did I imagine that my life would have gone a full circle to come back to a subject that haunted me a decade ago.
+I went to sleep feeling defeated.

+The next morning, having woken up and foundd an online tutorial for Python, I bit my teeth and gave it a try.

 The rest is history.